wxWidgets/Phoenix/packaging/HOWTO-Release.rst

        documentation or anything silly like that...

+0. Update the Phoenix/packaging/ANNOUNCE.txt document with details about this release.
+Check-in the file.

 1. Ensure the buildbot master and slaves are running, and that ~/release-builds on Havok is empty